geshan/geshan.github.com/posts/2018-12-01-4-ways-docker-changed-the-way-software-engineers-work-in-past-half-decade.md

 > For example, a simple Node JS app container/pod can run with like 128 MB memory and 0.25 CPU.
 As and when load increases run 5 pods in place of 2.

-This requires the application to be built with horizontal scalability in mind.
+This requires the application to be built with horizontal [software scalability](/blog/2020/12/software-scalability/) in mind.
 That basically means storing no data on the file system.
 Treating containers like cattle, not pet helps scale horizontally.
 It also makes high availability of application an achievable task.

 ### Security is baked in